Some tribal casinos reopen amid coronavirus pandemic, despite Washington state’s stay-home order

 In Washington, 22 tribes operate 29 casinos on reservation lands, where they retain decision-making authority — despite Gov. Jay Inslee’s stay-home order, in place until the end of May.

-The Coeur d’Alene Tribe was the first to open its facility in Worley, Idaho, on April 27, and the Kalispel tribe opened its facility on May 5 in Cusick, Pend Oreille County, north of Spokane.
-The Spokane Tribe also opened its Northern Quest casino in Airway Heights just outside Spokane on May 5.
+The Coeur d’Alene Tribe was the first to open its facility in Worley, Idaho, on April 27, and the Kalispel tribe opened its facilities on May 5 north of Cusick, Pend Oreille County and Airway Heights, just outside Spokane.

 For other tribes, opening is going to be a while.
 The Puyallup tribe, for instance, still has no announced date for reopening, and is evaluating the situation day by day.